cameron314/concurrentqueue/README.md

 My queue is **not linearizable** (see the next section on high-level design).
-The foundations of its design assume that producers are independent; if this is not the case, and your producers co-ordinate amongst themselves in some fashion, be aware that the elements won't necessarily come of the queue in the same order they were put in *relative to the ordering formed by that co-ordination* (but they will still come out in the order they were put in by any *individual* producer).
+The foundations of its design assume that producers are independent; if this is not the case, and your producers co-ordinate amongst themselves in some fashion, be aware that the elements won't necessarily come out of the queue in the same order they were put in *relative to the ordering formed by that co-ordination* (but they will still come out in the order they were put in by any *individual* producer).
 If this affects your use case, you may be better off with another implementation; either way, it's an important limitation to be aware of.